Our Anne McLaren and Nottingham Research Fellowship schemes produce the next generation of outstanding research leaders.

 Our fellowships provide three years' independent research funding, and are linked to a permanent academic position.

-The 2018/19 round is now open.
-Please ensure you follow the instructions in the How to apply section.
 You must have registered an interest by 12 October 2018 via each school/faculty 'expression of interest' form and you MUST discuss your research proposal with your host school/faculty.

 Fellowships need to have commenced by October 2019.

 For further general information about the scheme or the application process, please contact firstname.lastname@example.org